-Portavogie is one of the main fishing ports in the province and is a seafood lovers paradise.
+Portavogie is one of the main fishing ports in the province and is a seafood lover's paradise.
 The town is famous for its prawns and herrings, which have given rise to a fish processing industry as well as boat building.

-The village's history can be traced back to the late 16th and early 17th century when a settlement was established North of the present village at a sheltered bay called Stablehole.
+The village's history can be traced back to the late 16th and early 17th century when a settlement was established north of the present village at a sheltered bay called Stablehole.

 The village has become an important maritime centre because of its location and the rich supply of superb seafood in local waters.
 In fact, seafood is one of County Down’s most highly-prized exports.
 The celebrated Portavogie prawn features on many restaurant menus, locally and globally.

-McCammon Rocks is a reef that lies just out to sea from Portavogie and in low tide you can walk to them.
+McCammon Rocks is a reef that lies just out to sea from Portavogie and at low tide you can walk to them.
 Historically, fishermen anchored their boats on the rocks, today it is very common to see seals gather.

 A little inland is Kirkistown Race Track.
 This is a former RAF airfield and now the venue for regular car and motorcycle races that draw crowds throughout the summer season.